flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

 - add images of each page on the failures page
 - consider moving this back into the regular EFB page

+!!! note "Configuration Options"
+    Each generator can be configured in the following 4 modes:

+    - OFF : Generator is disabled but settings are kept
+    - ONCE : The generator will trigger a set of failures only once and go to OFF mode
+    - TAKE OFF : The generator will wait until FL or TOGA thrust is set to arm itself.
+It will trigger a set of failures only once until another take off event occurs.
+    - REPEAT : The generator will trigger a set of failures every time the conditions are met.

 ### Altitude Failure Generator

 This generator triggers a set of failures among the selected failure pool when the airplane reaches a random altitude set between the specified minimum and maximum altitude.